symphonyoss/RestApiClient/README.md

 ### Generated Code

-The library depends on code that has been generated from Symphony's YAML spec files using swagger-codegen v2.3 (this version is the first version that produces output targetting .NET Standard 1.3).
+The library depends on code that has been generated from Symphony's YAML spec files using nswag.
 The generated files live under the src/SymphonyOSS.RestClientApi/Generated folder.

 In case there is a need to regenerate the code from Symphony's YAML specs:

- 1. Make sure Java is installed.
+ 1. Make sure Node Package Manager is installed
- 2. Find the generate.bat script in the SymphonyOSS.RestApiClient\Generated\OpenApi folder, and if necessary, edit it to pick up a different set of YAML specs.
- 3. Put swagger-codegen-cli.jar in the same folder as the generate.bat script.
-The JAR file can be downloaded from [Maven Central](http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/) or built from [source](https://github.com/swagger-api/swagger-codegen).
+ 2. Install nswag via command line:  `npm install nswag -g`
+ 3. Install api-spec-converter via command line: `npm install api-spec-converter -g`
- 4. Run generate.bat.
+ 4. Run SymphonyOSS.RestApiClient\Generated\OpenApi\generate.bat

- 5. Build the solution in Visual Studio or using MSBuild.
- 6. There are two custom changes made to src/SymphonyOSS.RestApiClient/Generated/OpenApi/AgentApi/Client/ApiClient.cs.
-Search for `SymphonyOSS Edit` in the file to see the two with comments on why they are required.
-These two patches must be carried forward.
+The details of the generation process are outlined in generate.bat

 ## Contribute

 This project was initiated at [FactSet](https://www.factset.com) and has been developed as open-source from the very beginning.